 In Australia, formal drug checking programmes have operated on a provisional basis.
-Two on-site drug checking pilots ran in 2018 and 2019, and the ACT government is currently trialling a six-month, fixed-site drug checking service.
-This service is located within an established harm reduction needle and syringe provider outlet.
-Results released from the first month of testing indicate that the service has tested samples of ketamine, MDMA, heroin, methamphetamine, cocaine, MDA (3,4-methylenedioxyamphetamine) and a range of psychedelics.
-All three drug checking pilots have been peer-led, with peer groups working together as part of a consortium of specialists on both the design and implementation of the services.
+Two on-site drug checking pilots ran in 2018 and 2019,64 and the ACT government is currently trialling a six-month, fixed-site drug checking service.22 This service is located within an established harm reduction needle and syringe provider outlet.29 Results released from the first month of testing indicate that the service has tested samples of ketamine, MDMA, heroin, methamphetamine, cocaine, MDA (3,4-methylenedioxyamphetamine) and a range of psychedelics.65 All three drug checking pilots have been peer-led, with peer groups working together as part of a consortium of specialists on both the design and implementation of the services.29

 However, the Australian path to formalisation faced some setbacks in 2022.
-A third on-site drug checking pilot was cancelled at the last minute in April after a private insurance company rescinded public liability insurance for the service.
-There is concern among advocates and providers that the insurer's decision will have implications for other drug checking pilots that are in development.
-Of note is the fact that restrictions introduced to mitigate the spread of COVID-19 resulted in the suspension of the festival season for two years.
-This meant that effective advocacy windows to call for more extensive roll-outs of drug checking services were limited in 2020 and 2021.
+A third on-site drug checking pilot was cancelled at the last minute in April after a private insurance company rescinded public liability insurance for the service.47 There is concern among advocates and providers that the insurer's decision will have implications for other drug checking pilots that are in development.^{29,66} Of note is the fact that restrictions introduced to mitigate the spread of COVID-19 resulted in the suspension of the festival season for two years.
+This meant that effective advocacy windows to call for more extensive roll-outs of drug checking services were limited in 2020 and 2021.67 equipment is legal in Australia, this bottom-up approach involves the distribution of reagent testing kits and fentanyl testing kits at multiple harm reduction service outlets. ^{55,68} But this operating model does not ensure accurate interpretation of results, ^{55,68} and the approach to distribution does not necessarily ensure a person receives tailored information and advice.
+However, these approaches do respond to the significant demand for formalised drug checking services ^{55,68} and may pave the way for these services to be formal recognised in the future.

-While people who use drugs, advocates, harm reduction organisations and specialists wait for legislative change in Australia, many harm reduction services engage with bottom-up, peer-led strategies to provide (informal) drug checking.
-As drug checking equipment is legal in Australia, this bottom-up approach involves the distribution of reagent testing kits and fentanyl testing kits at multiple harm reduction service outlets.
-But this operating model does not ensure accurate interpretation of results, and the approach to distribution does not necessarily ensure a person receives tailored information and advice.
-However, these approaches do respond to the significant demand for formalised drug checking services and may pave the way for these services to be formal recognised in the future.
+While people who use drugs, advocates, harm reduction organisations and specialists wait for legislative change in Australia, many harm reduction services engage with bottom-up, peer-led strategies to provide (informal) drug checking.55 As drug checking

-Alongside formal and informal drug checking services in Aotearoa-New Zealand and Australia, harm reduction services and government health departments in both countries have established early warning systems for drugs.
-These systems are able to send out alerts and notifications about both dangerous adulterants (substances that are added to drugs) and the potency of drugs that are currently in circulation.
-These early warning systems demonstrate the potential reach of drug checking services that go beyond their individual clients to reduce potential harms for the broader community.
+Alongside formal and informal drug checking services in Aotearoa-New Zealand and Australia, harm reduction services69 and government health departments^{70,71} in both countries have established early warning systems for drugs.^{24,66} These systems are able to send out alerts and notifications about both dangerous adulterants (substances that are added to drugs) and the potency of drugs that are currently in circulation.
+These early warning systems demonstrate the potential reach of drug checking services that go beyond their individual clients72 to reduce potential harms for the broader community.